ctolon/PythonInterfaceDemo/README.md

 * `Jul 27, 2022` Fixed a bug for filterpp tiny selection in Tablemaker, AOD File Checker added to TableMaker, readme updated (instructions added), New Critical Transaction Managements Added, For TableMaker process Function, Workflow Decision Tree Added
 * `Jul 28, 2022` Workflows with CLI for TableReader and DQEfficiency Completed.
 Demo versions and Old Version Deleted.
 JSON path's for single workflows updated.
 Mixing Library added for Skimmed processes, runtime errors fixed, writer configs added to CLI, CommandToRun Fixed in TableReader in DQEfficiency, MC Rec Gen Signals fixed for dileptons in DQEfficiency, only-select automation parameter will implemnt for TableReader and DQEfficiency, installation guide for argcomplate added, Instructions and avaiable commands added readme for TableMaker DQ Efficiency
 * `Jul 29, 2022` All Tests passed for workflows and development is completed.
 Only some parts need refactoring for clean code and readme will updated.
+* `Aug 09, 2022` JSON Databases removed as suggested.
+We have compiled time solutions regarding to O2Physics (based on regex exp. and some string operations).
+TableMaker and DQEfficiency Workflows refactored for user friendliness.
+All things are discussed with Ionut.